 A1.
 The terms of the agreement

-You are entering into a legal agreement with The Open University when we formally accept in writing (by letter or email), your application to register to study with us.
+Your legal agreement with The Open University will come into effect when we formally confirm in writing (by letter or email) that we have accepted your application to register as a Student of The Open University.